Text: This week we’re

 and receive the interest.
 Interest was forbidden in Jewish law.
 But if the

-nobleman was a robber he would not care.
+nobleman were a robber, he would not care.
 (Bailey.
 406)

 v.
 24 In the original setting, as